*These tips are from Sophia Ruan Gushee. This post includes my affiliate links.

 Cooking meats until they are well done poses two issues: By maximizing the cooking time, meat is exposed to high temperatures for longer (creating more HCA-laden char), and there is a greater opportunity for fat and juices to drip off (creating PAH-contaminated smoke).
 In 2005, a study from the National Cancer Institute found that “very well done meat was positively associated with prostate cancer risk.”

 2. Get informed about marinades.

 Marinades with acidic elements, such as beer, wine, vinegar, or lemon juice, prevent PAHs from sticking to cooked meats.
 Marinades that contain sugar, such as barbecue sauce, should only be used in the last few minutes of grilling, as they encourage charring.
-In fact, years ago, a study found that using barbecue sauce caused an increase of toxic chemicals that are formed during the grilling process.
+In fact, years ago, a study found that using barbecue sauce caused an increase in toxic chemicals that are formed during the grilling process.

 3. Trim the fat.

 Trimming meats will reduce the amount of fat that will drip into the grill, which forms PAH-contaminated smoke.
-This will reduce toxicity of your meats!
+This will reduce the toxicity of your meats!